-Join Dana Robinson for an in-depth discussion in this video What is intellectual property law?, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video What is intellectual property law?, part of Understanding Intellectual Property.

 Virtually everybody knows something about property.
 If you own a home, you know something about real property.
 And you probably know something about personal property.
 That's the things you probably have in your house.
 These are tangible things.
 That's how we think of property in most cases, but what about intangible property?
 What about the things that are invisible that we want to consider property?
 We call those things intellectual property, and there's a body of law that helps define what intellectual property is that we call intellectual property law.